sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `acr_values_supported`
 > OPTIONAL.
 JSON array containing the list of supported Levels of Assurances.
 See [Authentication Context](#authentication-context).

+`subject_types_supported`
+> REQUIRED.
+JSON array containing the list of Subject Identifier types that this OpenID Provider supports.
+Valid types include `pairwise` and `public`.

 `request_uri_parameter_supported`
 > OPTIONAL.
 Boolean value which specifies whether the OpenID Provider accepts Request Objects passed by reference using the `request_uri` parameter.
 As per [[OpenID.Core]], the default value is `true`.

+`id_token_signing_alg_values_supported`
+> REQUIRED.
+JSON array containing the list of JWS signing algorithms (`alg` values) supported by the OpenID Provider for the ID Token to encode the Claims in a JWT.
+For more information, refer to [Algorithms](#algorithms).

 `require_request_uri_registration`
 > REQUIRED and MUST have Boolean value `true` if the OpenID Provider accepts Request Objects passed by reference using the `request_uri` parameter.
 OPTIONAL otherwise.
 This parameter indicates that `request_uri` values used by the Client to send Request Objects by reference must always be pre-registered.